homeymusic/timbre-and-consonance-paper/README.md

 ### Docker

+Note: Unfortunately the Docker approach doesn't support M1 Macs on account of their ARM64 architecture.
+This will hopefully be fixed by a future update to RStudio.

 To install Docker, follow the [official Docker instructions](https://docs.docker.com/get-docker/).

 Next you need to acquire the Docker image.
 This should be a file of the form